sperez33/Animated_Rocket_CSS_Only/README.md

 # RSI_Challenge_StephPerez
 A challenge given to me during my internship with RSI June 19.2019 - 9:48a - uploaded test file to GitHub
+I pulled this from a tutorial on youtube, I simply added notes as I followed along for a better understanding of the development.

 June 19.2019 - 10.25a - Real file uploaded.
 Icons from FontAwesome were inserted via using classes and linking to the external CSS page to bring the icons into the page.
 At this stage, they're showing up